Amazing Facts About Guinness Beer | Reader's Digest

 The Guinness Book of World Records was made to settle a pub argument.via diageo.comOne November day in 1951, Sir Hugh Beaver, former Guinness managing director, was out shooting with some friends when they began to argue over which was the fastest game bird in Europe.
 When reference books supplied no answer, Beaver decided that the drinking world desperately needed one volume that could single-handedly settle any pub dispute.
 Three years later, The Guinness Book of Records printed its first thousand copies.
 It has since been published in 23 languages, in 100 countries.

-The Guinness brewery signed a 9,000-year lease in Dublin.John COGILL/AP/REX/ShutterstockIn 1759, Aurthur Guinness began brewing at the unoccupied St. James’s Gate Brewery, apparently liking the facilities enough to sign a 9,000-year lease on the building within a few months.
-At £45 per year, the lease was incredibly far-sighted — but became moot when the brewery expanded and had to buy up the underlying land outright.
+The Guinness brewery signed a 9,000-year lease in Dublin.John COGILL/AP/REX/ShutterstockIn 1759, Arthur Guinness began brewing at the unoccupied St. James’s Gate Brewery, apparently liking the facilities enough to sign a 9,000-year lease on the building within a few months.
+At £45 per year, the lease was incredibly far-sighted—but became moot when the brewery expanded and had to buy up the underlying land outright.

 It was marketed as a health product.Andy Rain/EPA/REX/ShutterstockThe first-ever national print advertisement for Guinness touts the stout as a “valuable restorative after Influenza and other illnesses,” and invokes doctors who commend the beer’s ability to enrich blood and cure insomnia.
 Their slogan: Guinness is good for you.
 (That part is still hard to dispute).